Season 8, Episode 15 : : : July 28Paul Carpenter

 July 21Laurie Churchman

 Laurie joins the show to chat about how book design is her passion, being quarantined in Peru, Zoom fatigue and how design can be a superpower.

 Nathan Hurst joins the show for a conversation about challenging yourself to stay productive during the pandemic, Saturday morning cartoons and using your work to bring community together.

 Brian Box Brown joins the show to talk about his new book Child Star as well as doing autobiographical comics, very special episodes of sitcoms and why creatives should try to make an interesting piece of "bad" art.

 Katie returns for a chat about living abroad, home schooling, advertising in the time of Corona and whether or not we're cool enough to listen to Taylor Swift.

 July 7Vic Steinman

 Vic chats about what he's learned about himself during the pandemic, setting boundaries for working from home and supporting small businesses during the quarantine.

 Hi-Res is a one-on-one podcast with creatives about the experiences that have shaped their careers and influence their work.
-New episodes post on Tuesdays, every two weeks.
-The show was nominated for the 2017 Philly Geek Awards.
+New episodes post on Tuesdays and Thursdays, weekly.

 About Ryan Starr